 A couple items that correlate with complex flavor development in organically grown coffees are antioxidant and nutrient accumulations.
 Some of the complex and intense flavors associated with organic coffee can be attributed to being shade grown*, but there have been numerous research studies that show that organically grown foods contain higher levels of antioxidants and nutrients (Mitchell and others, 2007; Wang and others, 2008).
 There have been other studies that directly correlate better flavor with organic farming practices (Weibel and others, 2000).
 Although there have not been extensive studies comparing the phenolic content of organic versus conventionally grown coffees, it stands to reason that coffee would follow the same trend as other organically produced crops.
 It is well known that coffee contains loads of antioxidants, which may provide many health benefits.
 It is our belief that organically grown coffees present the best possible solution for easy consumption of these various antioxidants.
 Not only are antioxidants higher in organically grown crops, but you don't have to worry about toxic pesticide residues or genetically modified organisms.

-Above, we have outlined the major benefits of organic coffee, but for us organic coffee is much more.
+You wondered what are the benefits of organic coffee - above, we have outlined the major benefits of organic coffee, but for us organic coffee is much more.
 There are numerous cultural and social implications which come with exclusively roasting certified organic coffees.
 We hope to provide a statement that causes change, that and providing our customers with the freshest, most flavorful organic coffees possible.